 Note: Xanthan gum is added to this recipe to prevent the ice cream from having an "icey" or un-smooth texture, but is totally optional.

-- 1 cup granulated sugar, beet or evaporated can juice works best
+- 1 cup sugar (granulated, beet or evaporated cane juice work best)

-- 2 tablespoons agave syrup or maple syrup
+- 2 tablespoons agave nectar (or maple syrup)

 - 1/4 teaspoon salt

 - 2 tablespoons margarine (vegan nondairy or coconut oil)

 - 1 cup almond milk (or soymilk, cashew milk, or hemp milk)

 - As stated in the headnote, prepare all utensils by chilling in the freezer and make sure that your nondairy milks are very cold before starting.
 Prepare your ice cream maker if using, and if you don't have an ice cream maker, set aside an 8 x 8 inch metal baking pan and be sure to make enough room in your freezer so that the pan can lie flat in on your freezer shelf.